BarbriSFCourseDetails

 FTI Consulting

-Ms. Yushchak is a Senior Managing Director based in Washington, DC.
-She has over 25 years of experience in technology and litigation consulting, including privacy compliance consulting relating data protection laws (GDPR, CCPA, etc.), eDiscovery and litigation support, cyber breach management, change management, and information governance.
+Ms. Yushchak has over 20 years of experience in technology and litigation consulting, including compliance consulting relating to EU privacy and data protection laws (including, but not limited to, the GDPR), e-discovery and litigation support, cyber breach, change management, and information governance.

 Credit Information